MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 7. The lambda function writes/reads data according to the tenantId listed in the forwarded context.
 8. A response is returned by the lambda function.

-### Tenant Isolation:
+### Tenant Isolation

 #### Tenant ID

 In order to have a secure multi-tenant environment there needs to be some notion of tenant resource isolation.
 In essence, `tenant A` should not be able to access the resources of `tenant B` and vice versa.
 To solve this problem I decided to assign each user/customer a unique identifier called a tenant ID.

-The assignment of a tenant id can be carried out during the user registration stage.
-A Randomly generated string can be generated and then attached to the user as a custom attribute.
-After successful authentication the `tenantID` custom attribute becomes available via the `ID Token JWT ` as a parameter with the following key `custom:tenantID`.
+The assignment of a `tenantId` is carried out during the user registration stage.
+A unique identifier is generated and then attached to the user as a custom attribute.
+After successful authentication the `tenantID` custom attribute becomes available as a parameter within the `id token JWT` as a parameter with the following key `custom:tenantID`.

 #### Lambda Context Objects

-In order to make use of this idea of a `tenantID` it is important to realise that there needs to be some way of storing/retrieving the correct `tenantID` parameter and loading it into the running lambda's memory.
+In order to make use of this idea of a `tenantID` it is important to realise that there needs to be some way of retrieving the correct `tenantID` parameter and propagating it to the running lambda function's execution scope.
 This is where the idea of Lambda context objects comes into play.
 When the Lambda service invokes a function, it passes a context object to the function handler.
 Context objects can be modified to include custom parameters that can then be accessed during run time.
 This is how we'll propagate the `tenantId` from its retrieval point (Lambda Authorizer) to the lambda that directly interacts with the purchase history table.

 #### Multi-tenant DynamoDB table